 Reach 4b Working Group

 The Reach 4b Working Group was formed in May 2016 in response to stakeholder concerns about the many projects taking place in the reach.
 The first meeting was held on May 11 in Lyons.
-You can read more about that meeting and the outcomes here.
-At that meeting, the group had decided that they would like to wait until more of the projects in the reach were underway to meet again.
-The SVCC is currently in communication with members of the working group to determine the best day and time for the next meeting, estimated to take place in November 2016.
+You can read more about that meeting and the outcomes on our Reach 4b working group page.

 South Saint Vrain Project Area – SSV 1 & 2